 Chamonix – For the Tour du Mont Blanc, it’s best to fly to Geneva, and we’ll arrange your private transfer to Chamonix, the world-famous resort and mountaineering center at the foot of Mont Blanc.

-Chamonix – One of the classic hikes in the region takes us to Lac Blanc, high above the village.
+Chamonix – After a fabulous breakfast buffed, we gather for our first hike.
+One of the classic hikes in the region takes us to Lac Blanc, high above the village.
+This is a popular walk, but incredibly scenic and worth the effort.

 This high-mountain lake sits in the Aiguilles Rouges, across the valley from Mont Blanc, and commands one of the greatest mountain views anywhere.
 We’ll make good use of local cable cars so we can enjoy more time hiking near the lake.
 Return to Chamonix for a 2nd night.